Ernest C. Garcia II Sells 50,000 Shares of Carvana Co. (NYSE:CVNA) Stock

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the stock in a transaction on Friday, December 11th.
-The shares were sold at an average price of $260.24, for a total value of $13,012,000.00.
-Following the completion of the sale, the insider now owns 1,500 shares in the company, valued at $390,360.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the stock in a transaction dated Friday, December 18th.
+The stock was sold at an average price of $265.92, for a total transaction of $13,296,000.00.
+Following the completion of the transaction, the insider now owns 1,600 shares of the company’s stock, valued at $425,472.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Large shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.

-Carvana (NYSE:CVNA) last announced its quarterly earnings data on Thursday, October 29th.
-The company reported ($0.10) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.29) by $0.19.
-The firm had revenue of $1.54 billion during the quarter, compared to the consensus estimate of $1.53 billion.
+Carvana (NYSE:CVNA) last posted its quarterly earnings data on Thursday, October 29th.
+The company reported ($0.10) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.29) by $0.19.
+The company had revenue of $1.54 billion for the quarter, compared to the consensus estimate of $1.53 billion.
 Carvana had a negative net margin of 3.06% and a negative return on equity of 43.19%.
 The firm’s revenue was up 41.0% compared to the same quarter last year.
-During the same quarter last year, the firm earned ($0.56) earnings per share.
-Analysts expect that Carvana Co. will post -2.31 EPS for the current year.
+During the same quarter last year, the firm posted ($0.56) earnings per share.
+Analysts expect that Carvana Co. will post -2.29 earnings per share for the current year.

-Several hedge funds have recently bought and sold shares of CVNA.
-Morgan Stanley lifted its position in shares of Carvana by 159.4% during the 1st quarter.
-Morgan Stanley now owns 7,575,147 shares of the company’s stock valued at $417,315,000 after acquiring an additional 4,654,539 shares during the period.
-Vanguard Group Inc. lifted its position in shares of Carvana by 31.0% during the 2nd quarter.
-Vanguard Group Inc. now owns 5,968,444 shares of the company’s stock valued at $717,407,000 after acquiring an additional 1,412,588 shares during the period.
-Gilder Gagnon Howe & Co.
-LLC lifted its position in shares of Carvana by 69.5% during the 2nd quarter.
-Gilder Gagnon Howe & Co.
-LLC now owns 1,485,987 shares of the company’s stock valued at $178,616,000 after acquiring an additional 609,137 shares during the period.
-FMR LLC lifted its position in shares of Carvana by 4.3% during the 2nd quarter.
-FMR LLC now owns 9,620,470 shares of the company’s stock valued at $1,156,380,000 after acquiring an additional 396,644 shares during the period.
-Finally, Jennison Associates LLC lifted its position in shares of Carvana by 23.4% during the 3rd quarter.
-Jennison Associates LLC now owns 1,933,612 shares of the company’s stock valued at $431,311,000 after acquiring an additional 366,809 shares during the period.
-Institutional investors own 43.86% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of CVNA.
+Eudaimonia Partners LLC purchased a new position in Carvana during the third quarter valued at approximately $25,000.
+Steward Partners Investment Advisory LLC lifted its holdings in Carvana by 400.0% during the second quarter.
+Steward Partners Investment Advisory LLC now owns 250 shares of the company’s stock valued at $30,000 after purchasing an additional 200 shares in the last quarter.
+CNB Bank purchased a new position in Carvana during the third quarter valued at approximately $45,000.
+Chiron Capital Management LLC purchased a new position in Carvana during the third quarter valued at approximately $56,000.
+Finally, US Bancorp DE lifted its holdings in Carvana by 22.1% during the third quarter.
+US Bancorp DE now owns 375 shares of the company’s stock valued at $84,000 after purchasing an additional 68 shares in the last quarter.
+43.86% of the stock is currently owned by institutional investors.

-CVNA has been the topic of several analyst reports.
-BNP Paribas initiated coverage on Carvana in a research note on Monday, October 5th.
-They issued an “outperform” rating on the stock.
-DA Davidson initiated coverage on Carvana in a report on Tuesday, November 10th.
-They issued a “neutral” rating and a $214.00 target price on the stock.
-JMP Securities increased their target price on Carvana from $200.00 to $250.00 and gave the company an “outperform” rating in a report on Wednesday, September 23rd.
-B. Riley dropped their target price on Carvana from $230.00 to $220.00 and set a “neutral” rating on the stock in a report on Monday, November 2nd.
-Finally, Oppenheimer initiated coverage on Carvana in a report on Friday, October 30th.
-They issued a “buy” rating and a $250.00 target price on the stock.
-Two equities research analysts have rated the stock with a sell rating, eleven have issued a hold rating and seventeen have issued a buy rating to the company’s stock.
-Carvana presently has a consensus rating of “Buy” and a consensus target price of $219.77.
+CVNA has been the subject of several research reports.
+Needham & Company LLC decreased their price target on shares of Carvana from $265.00 to $262.00 and set a “buy” rating for the company in a research note on Friday, October 30th.
+Piper Sandler increased their price target on shares of Carvana from $209.00 to $265.00 and gave the stock an “overweight” rating in a research note on Tuesday, September 29th.
+The Goldman Sachs Group increased their price target on shares of Carvana from $205.00 to $270.00 and gave the stock a “positive” rating in a research note on Wednesday, October 7th.
+Wedbush reiterated a “buy” rating on shares of Carvana in a research note on Friday, October 30th.
+Finally, Oppenheimer assumed coverage on shares of Carvana in a research note on Friday, October 30th.
+They set a “buy” rating and a $250.00 price objective for the company.
+Two investment analysts have rated the stock with a sell rating, eleven have given a hold rating and seventeen have issued a buy rating to the company.
+The stock presently has an average rating of “Buy” and an average target price of $219.77.

 Carvana Company Profile